mrs-brubotics/droneswarm_brubotics/README.md

 ## System properties
 For a list of main features see [the list provided by CTU](https://github.com/ctu-mrs/mrs_uav_system#system-properties).
 Additionally we provide distributed control algorithms which have stronger correcness (i.e., safety, performance, computational efficiency, robustness) guarantees compared to several of the control algorithms provided by CTU as the latter rely heavily on more failure-prone user-tuned heuristics.

+## Documentation
+The primary source of documentation of this project is explained here TODO[add tutorial link], but we also recommend to go through [CTU's documentation](https://ctu-mrs.github.io/).
+Our system is a research-oriented platform, and it evolves rapidly.
+Most of our users are either researchers (who already know the platform) or freshmen sMaintaining up-to-date documentation for such an audience is hard work, since we mostly spend our time developing the system while using it for our research.
+So instead, we aim at educating our students to look around the packages (each contains its own README), explore the launch files and be able to read the code, which we strive to keep readable.

 ## Prerequisites
 * Install Ubuntu 20.04 LTS desktop on a sufficiently powerful machine inteded to be used a simulation desktop (most demanding due to Gazebo simulation) or as on-board UAV computer.
 Note that most cheaper laptops give poor performance when running this framework.
 Follow [these instructions](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), boot from USB flash drive by creating a bootable memory stick as explained in [this tutorial](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).
 Download the Ubutnu .iso desktop image [here](https://releases.ubuntu.com/focal/).